cpp-lln-lab/datalad_crash_course/README.md

 synch with each other.

-Datalad allows you to keep a local copy of your data and to keep your different back up (as siblings).
-But if you need to make some space on your computer without having to delete a dataset, you can drop the content of files.
+Datalad allows you to keep a local copy of your data and to keep your different back up (as siblings) synched.
+But if you need to make some space on your computer without having to delete a dataset, Datalad also allows you to drop the content of files locally.

 Conceptually this is the a bit like the opposite of the `datalad get` command we saw earlier that would get the content of file from a sibling.